mirai-mamori/Sakurairo/README_en.md

 - For social network icons of the theme, MUH2 icons reference the [MUH2 Icon Pack](https://www.coolapk.com/apk/com.muh2.icon) designed by 缄默.

 - The Mashiro Logo references the design by Mashiro, the developer of the original theme.
 Solutions provided by [Hyacm](https://hyacm.com/acai/ui/143/sakura-logo/).

-- The theme uses the [Live2d-Widget](https://github.com/stevenjoezhang/live2d-widget) by Stevenjoezhang as default Live2D Model.

 ### Dependencies: